-- 33. The new higher capital requirements and other regulatory strictures on banks imply that in the steady state, the banking system is likely to be smaller overall.
+The new higher capital requirements and other regulatory strictures on banks imply that in the steady state, after the deleveraging effects of the crisis have worn off, the banking system is likely to be smaller overall.
 In the near term, bank deleveraging may overshoot and reduce the size of the banking system below its long run equilibrium.
-In this interim stage, the public sector has, and may need to continue, to intermediate savings to assure credit continues to be supplied.
-After this interim period the banking sector will likely be scaled back to a smaller, but more stable, size, particularly if the activities that a bank is able to undertake are more restricted. - 34.
-If a smaller banking sector results, the likely size of the financial system, both bank and non-bank, (in terms of the value added to the economy, or assets, or assets as a percentage of GDP) could be difficult to judge, with factors pulling in both directions.
-To the extent that households in advanced economies need to rebuild savings and hence demand other financial services (not necessarily credit services), say, related to retirement, the non-bank sector will expand, at least partly offsetting the decline in traditional banking.
+In this interim stage, the public sector has, and may need to continue, to play a more important role in support of the intermediation of savings to assure credit continues to be supplied.
+After this interim period the banking sector will likely be scaled back to a smaller, but more stable, size, particularly if the activities that a bank is able to undertake are more restricted.

+If a smaller banking sector results, the likely size of the financial system, both bank and nonbank, (in terms of the value added to the economy, or assets, or assets as a percentage of GDP) could be difficult to judge, with factors pulling in both directions.
+To the extent that households in advanced economies need to rebuild savings and hence demand other financial services (not necessarily credit services), say, related to retirement, the nonbank sector will expand, at least partly offsetting the decline in traditional banking.
 Alternatively, if households and other investors become more cautious in light of recent shocks, they may prefer to place their funds in low risk investments, such as insured bank deposits or government securities that do not require much financial management, then depending on how the funds are used, the financial system could shrink overall.